google/android-classyshark/README.md

 ## Use cases

 ### Android Binary Formats
-Browse all Android & Java binary formats
+Browse all Android & Java binary formats both as standalone and as part of your APK

 * Jar
 * Class